NEURAL MARIONETTE: A Transformer-based Multi-action Human Motion Synthesis System: Conclusion and limitation

 In conclusion, we propose a new scheme, {\systemname}, for the multi-action human motion synthesis task. {\thename}, the core part of our method, can fully utilize action tag and contextual information to generate high-quality single-action motions with smooth transitions which can be later stitched together to produce a much longer multi-action motion.
 Experiments on both conditional single-action and multi-action generation tasks demonstrate that our {\thename} and {\systemname} achieve superior motion synthesis performance in terms of action accuracy, naturalism, and transition smoothness over multiple baseline methods.
 We further demonstrate that our method can be used for human animation creation in an interactive way via a Blender add-on integrated with our {\systemname}.

-Although our method has achieved state-of-the-art performance among generative models, the result of subject evaluation suggests that there is still a gap between the real human motions and our synthesized motions in the terms of {Realism} and {Transition Smoothness}.
+Although our method has achieved state-of-the-art performance among generative models, the result of subject evaluation suggests that there is still a gap between the real human motions and our synthesized motions in terms of {Realism} and {Transition Smoothness}.
 Another limitation of our {\systemname} is that it does not support interactive frame-editing during generation which limits the usage in real animation creation where more strict requirements have to be satisfied.
-Though the whole generated motion can be edited afterwards, it would be more convenient for technical artists to generate desired motion if frame-editing is available during the current interactive workflow.
+Though the whole generated motion can be edited afterward, it would be more convenient for technical artists to generate the desired motion if frame editing is available during the current interactive workflow.
 Therefore, in the future, we would like to investigate more powerful techniques to narrow the gap between synthetic motions and real ones.
-Meanwhile, frame-editing, this meaningful function would be inserted into our system to make animation creation more controllable and efficient.
+Besides, we also notice that a foot-sliding problem may happen when generating root motion actions.
+This is caused mainly by two reasons.
+First, the training data are from different people with different bone sizes.
+Foot-sliding naturally exists when transferring motion to another character.
+Second, we do not consider physical constrain in our model. we leave this problem in our future work.

 \ifCLASSOPTIONcaptionsoff

 \fi